pingcap/docs/tidb-configuration-file.md

 ### `enable-async-commit` <!-- New in v5.0 -->

 - Specifies whether to enable the Async Commit feature so that the second phase of the two-phase transaction commit performs asynchronously in the background.
 Enable this feature to reduce the latency of transaction commit.
-This feature is not compatible with [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) and does not work when binlog is enabled.
+This feature is not compatible with [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) and does not take effect when binlog is enabled.
 - Default value: `false`

 > **Warning:**